elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus *(hateful.)*

-- {:.pr.i} ...Saint-Domingue the black, where the master's sadism and the groan of the slave, coprophagous by force, completes with vomit streaks the shark bite and the centipede's crawl.
+- {:.pr.i} ...Saint-Domingue the Black, where the master's sadism and the death rattle of the slave, coprophagous by force, completes with vomit streaks the shark bite and the centipede's crawl.

 *(At this moment, darkness falls on the scene; gunshots; discordant cries; after these, the ruckus dies down; when the light returns, the decor has changed: a Black war camp in the middle of the forest.
 A conference of Black leaders and White deputies.)*